-Annual audit supported by review of Long/Medium Term planning by Scientific and Technological Learning Implementation Team reporting back to the Lead Learning Team.
+Annual audit supported by review of Long/Medium Term planning by Scientific and Technological lead and report back to SLT.

 We have carefully considered and analysed the impact of this policy on equality and the possible implications for pupils with protected characteristics, as part of our commitment to meet the Public Sector Equality Duty requirement to have due regard to the need to eliminate discrimination, advance equality of opportunity and foster good relations.